ostri/dbgen3/_TODO_.md

 ### 1.2.1. better error reporting upon grammar errors
 ### 1.2.2.
 Fix bug with "?" in sql
 ### 1.2.3. support for u16string values
-### 1.2.4. better api for fetch scroll
-### 1.2.5.
-API for error reporting in runtime utl class
-### 1.2.6. list of error codes that are not thrown - res
 ## 1.3.
 CMAKE
 ### 1.3.1. restructure the cmake files
 ### 1.3.2. build package